Cillian-G/daragh_goan_portfolio/README.md

 ### Features Left to Implement

-- Future developments in Daraghs career will need to be refelcted in the site, which may involve swapping out his showreel for a new one, adding further videos and images to the projects and photos pages, as well as adding details of agencies or managers to the contact page
+- Future developments in Daraghs career will need to be refelcted in the site, which may involve swapping out his showreel for a new one, adding further videos and images to the projects and photos pages, as well as adding details of agencies or managers to the contact page.

 ## Technologies Used